Yuanbo2020/SoundSCaper/Readme.md

 4\) In [LLM_scripts](LLM_scripts), read the audio scene, audio events, and PAQ 8-dimensional affective response corresponding to the test audio predicted by the trained SoundEQnet, and then output the corresponding soundscape descriptions. <br> Please fill in your OpenAI username and password in [LLM_scripts](LLM_scripts).

-### 2. Expert evaluation of LLM-SSD soundscape caption quality
+### 2. Expert evaluation of SSD soundscape caption quality

 [Human_assessment](Human_assessment) contains